 PDCflow’s Card Verify feature offers fraud prevention for payment schedules by making sure a card is valid before the first payment is processed.
 Card data that may be validated includes:

 - Street address and postal code

 - Card security code

 Secure Entry Overlay for Online Credit Card Payments

-Using PDCflow’s online payment center protects your customer’s credit card information and keeps your business out of PCI scope because PDCflow uses Secure Entry Overlay Technology.
+Using PDCflow’s online payment center protects customer credit card information and reduces PCI scope for companies through patented Secure Entry Overlay Technology.

-The payment data entered online is never stored on your server, instead PDCflow , being a Level 1 PCI Compliant payment processor, stores, encrypts and tokenizes this information, keeping your consumer’s credit card data safe and your business out of PCI scope.
+The payment data entered online is never stored on your server.
+Because PDCflow is a Level 1 PCI Compliant payment processor, our system stores, encrypts and tokenizes this information – keeping your consumer credit card data safe and reducing your company’s PCI responsibilities.